programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 spaCy's pipeline includes a way to count the number of each part of speech tag that appears in each document (for example: number of times the NOUN tag appears in a document, number of times the VERB tag appears).
 This is called using  `doc.count_by(spacy.attrs.POS)`.
 Here's how it works on a single sentence.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-21.png" alt="Jupyter Notebook cell to be run to create a doc object out of an example sentence, then print counts of each part of speech along with corresponding part of speech indices." caption="Figure 21: Part of speech indexing for words in example sentence" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-21.png" alt="Jupyter Notebook cell to be run to create a Doc object out of an example sentence, then print counts of each part of speech along with corresponding part of speech indices." caption="Figure 21: Part of speech indexing for words in example sentence" %}

-The output is a dictionary that lists the unique index of each part of speech and the number of times that part of speech has appeared in the example sentence.
-To associate the actual parts-of-speech associated with each index, a new dictionary can be created which replaces the index of each part of speech for its label.
+The output is a dictionary that lists the unique index of each part of speech and the number of times that part-of-speech has appeared in the example sentence.
+To associate the actual parts-of-speech associated with each index, a new dictionary can be created which replaces the index of each part-of-speech for its label.
 In the example below, it's now possible to see which parts-of-speech tags correspond to which counts.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-22.png" alt="Jupyter Notebook cell to be run to create a doc object out of an example sentence, then print counts of each part of speech along with corresponding part of speech labels." caption="Figure 22: Indexing updated to show part-of-speech labels" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-22.png" alt="Jupyter Notebook cell to be run to create a Doc object out of an example sentence, then print counts of each part-of-speech along with corresponding part of speech labels." caption="Figure 22: Indexing updated to show part-of-speech labels" %}

 To get the same type of dictionary for each text in the DataFrame, a function can be created to nest the above `for` loop.
 We can then apply the function to each "doc" object in the DataFrame.
 In this case (and above), we are interested in the simpler, "coarse-grained" parts of speech.
 ```